SemTalkOnline/SemTalkOnline/Image Manager.md

 Give the Image an **ID** (name).

-Once the ID name for the Image is entered, the Image created can then also be reused in the formatting dialog of other Image symbols via the selection box labeled ID.
+Once the ID name for the Image is entered, the Image can be reused using the formatting dialog of other Image symbols via the selection box labeled ID.

 # Image Manager

-## Open Image Manager
+### Open Image Manager

-Image Manager is opened via the **Tools - Customize - Image Manager** pull-down menu.
+Open **Image Manager** via the **Tools - Customize - Image Manager** pull-down menu to view a list of all existing Images files with their ID, Name, Size, and File Name.

-A list all existing images in the file with their names, contents, sizes, and whether they are already saved will be shown.

 ## Image Manager Menu List

 ![ImageManager interface](./images/ToolsCustomizeImageManager.png)

-If this is the first Image to be added to the model, select **New (+ symbol)** to create a new image in the Image Manager.
+If this is the first Image to be added to the model, select **New (+ symbol)** to create a new Image in the Image Manager.

 If Images exist, use this menu to: